 Our experienced social-business team uses their extensive sector knowledge and experience to work in partnership with social businesses to support them through development and construction projects, from identifying potential sites to completion of development and regeneration projects.
 Our development support services also cover advising values-driven businesses on repairs and maintenance of property.

-Our community-organisation clients can be taking on a role at any stage of the supply chain, including those that are landowners looking to maximise the potential of undeveloped land or those who will ultimately be concerned with the new development for the long term.
+We understand that our values-driven business clients may be taking on a role at any stage of the supply chain, including landowners looking to develop land or those who will ultimately be concerned with the new development for the long term.

-We will help you to maximise the positive impact you can have on society and your communities in the process of developing, regenerating and maintaining our built environment.
+The development and regeneration of local communities can have a positive impact on society and their communities, we help our clients to maximise the impact of their development and regeneration projects.
 We are the legal pioneers of securing community benefits through contracts and helped Chris White MP with the Public Services (Social Value) Act 2012.

-Our leading work supporting public-sector clients in delivering social value means we are well-placed to help community organisations like yours achieve the same in your projects without unduly inflating contract prices.
+Our leading work supporting public-sector clients in delivering social value means we are well-placed to help social-business organisations to achieve the same in their projects without unduly inflating contract prices.